Are purebred dogs inbred? Do inbred dogs suffer?

 If we care about the future of our pedigree dogs, we need to seriously consider what effect the closing of the pedigree registers has had on their health.

-We need to recognise that turning a large population into many very small populations, each isolated from the others, may not have been such a great idea after all.
+We need to recognise that turning a large population into many very small populations, may not have been such a great idea after all.

 Unfortunately, it has been very difficult to get people to recognise that this is an issue, let alone bring them to the table to discuss it.